Digital Identity Anchor - Legal Meaning and Data Structure

 -

-The Registrar is legally responsible only for the accuracy of the Authoritative Identifier.
+The Registrar is legally responsible for the accuracy of the data that they issue and control Authoritative Data.

 -

-For identifiers marked as Verified, the Registrar's liability is limited to the accuracy of the "linkage" between the entity and the third-party ID.
+For data marked as Verified, the Registrar's liability is limited to the accuracy of the "linkage" between the entity and the data.

 -

-For identifiers marked as Asserted, the Registrar assumes zero liability.
+For data marked as Asserted, the Registrar assumes zero liability.
 The relying party accepts this data at their own risk.

 Article IV: Sovereignty and Choice